FlorianMuellerklein/FlorianMuellerklein.github.io/_posts/2016-6-15-wRN_vs_pRN.md

 # Results

+I was able to reproduce the results of the two papers within a reasonable range.
+The trends held, the wide residual network still outperformed the normal preactivation networks even with different preprocessing and regularization parameters.
 Results are presented as classification error percent.

 | __ResNet Type__ | __Original Paper__ | __Test Results__ |
 | :---------:|:---------:|:---------: |